OpenFunction/samples/functions/Knative/with-output-binding/README.md

 ## Deployment

-### output-target
+### kafka-input

-`output-target` defines an input source (`serving.inputs`).
+[kafka-input](../../Async/bindings/kafka-input/kafka-input.yaml) defines an input source (`serving.inputs`).
 This input source points to a dapr component of the Kafka server.
-This means that the `output-target` will be driven by events in the "sample-topic" topic of the Kafka server.
+This means that the `kafka-input` will be driven by events in the "sample-topic" topic of the Kafka server.

 ```yaml
 serving: